Westinghouse iGen5000DF - 3900/5000W Dual Fuel Inverter Generator With Remote Start

 The following charts are provided to give you an idea of how some of the key specs of the Westinghouse iGen5000DF compare to inverter generators of similar power (between 3500 and 4500 W).

 - Having a dry weight of 104.7 lbs, the Westinghouse iGen5000DF belongs in the expected weight range for inverter generators which produce 3500 to 4500 rated watts.
-Weight-conscious users may find the Genmax GM4600iAEFIC appealing, as it is one of the top contenders in this power range, weighing just 58.4 pounds.
+Weight-conscious users may find the WEN 56432iX appealing, as it is one of the top contenders in this power range, weighing just 52.9 pounds.

-- The run time is important, but also hugely depends on the capacity of the fuel tank and doesn't mean much if we don't talk about fuel consumption as well.
+- Run time is crucial, but it heavily relies on the fuel tank's capacity.
+Thus, considering fuel efficiency alongside is essential.
 Among generators of similar power, this inverter generator stands out with a better fuel efficiency than most, with consumption rates around 0.19 GPH (gallon per hour) at 25% load.
-If you're placing a high priority on fuel consumption, the Champion 201319, with a low fuel consumption rate of 0.16 GPH, could be an option to consider.
+If you wish to get a unit of similar power, but with one of the best fuel efficiency, you could consider the Champion 201319, which has an impressively low fuel consumption of 0.16 GPH.

 Price comparison